Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 ## Considerations
 - The Amplitude app is free to install.
-- You will need either an Amplitude Starter, Growth, or Enterprise plan to start sending data from your Shopify store.
+- You need an Amplitude Starter, Growth, or Enterprise plan to start sending data from your Shopify store.
 - The Shopify App was built to solve the general use cases for most Shopify stores.
 We've designed a generalized Out of the Box Taxonomy to include events and properties that most Shopify stores would be interested in tracking.
 - We recommend leveraging our Amplitude SDKs or APIs in addition to this app if your Shopify Store has a high degree of in-built functionality or if you require instrumenting a lot of custom events outside our taxonomy list.
 - All events sent by the Shopify app have the preheader `[Shopify]` to distinguish themselves from the custom events.